FabricMC/fabric-docs/develop/entities/first-entity.md

 :::

 We'll now need to create a `ModEntityModelLayers` class in the client package.
-This entity only has a single texture layer, but other entities may use multiple - think of the secondary skin layer on mobs like the `Player` or a `Spider`'s eyes.
+This entity only has a single texture layer, but other entities may use multiple - think of the secondary skin layer on entities like the `Player` or a `Spider`'s eyes.

 @[code transcludeWith=:::model_layer](@/reference/latest/src/client/java/com/example/docs/entity/model/ModEntityModelLayers.java)